tmenier/AsyncPoco/README.markdown

 ## Is it faster than PetaPoco?

 No. But that's not the point of asynchronous code.
 The point is to free up threads while waiting on I/O-bound work to complete, making desktop and mobile apps more responsive and web applications more scalable.
-The context switching magic wired up by the compiler when async/await are used actually adds a small amount of overhead to the running code.
-I have done some informal benchmarking and saw no significant performance differences between PetaPoco and AsyncPoco.
+The context switching magic wired up by the compiler when async/await are used actually adds a small amount of overhead to the running code, though I've done some informal benchmarking and saw no significant performance differences between PetaPoco and AsyncPoco.
+I'd be happy to publish links to independent benchmarks if any exist.

 ## Where do I get it?